dai-shi/react-tracked/README.md

 const state1 = useTrackedState();
 const state2 = useTrackedState();
 // state1 and state2 is not referentially equal
-// even if the underlying redux state is referentially equal.
+// even if the underlying state is referentially equal.
 ```

 You should use `useTrackedState` only once in a component.